SunCCNY/Nanoscopy/2026-NN-Bayes/README.md

 Preprint and Python codes for the paper:

-[1] Y. Sun, Mona Sharifi, and Muzna Yumman "Training neural networks to approach the optimum Bayes estimator in dense multi-emitter localization," (submitted, 2026).
+[1] Y. Sun, Mona Sharifi, and Muzna Yumman "Training neural networks to approach the optimum Bayes estimator in dense multi-emitter localization," arXiv:2609.20465, 2026.

+## Simulation

+- \Simulation\ contains all Python codes, datasets, training weights, numerical results, and figures for simulation in this paper.

 ## Run codes

-- Download SMLML_Lib from https://github.com/SunCCNY/Nanoscopy/tree/main/SMLM_Lib.
+If you want to do the simulation, do the following:

-- Download the three drivers.
+- Download and unzip three .zip files in \Simulation\ into a folder, say \Simulation\.

+- Download SMLM_Lib from https://github.com/SunCCNY/Nanoscopy/tree/main/SMLM_Lib into a folder.

-- Point the drivers to SMLM_Lib by adding the path of SMLM_Lib to the root.
+- In the Python scripts, point to SMLM_Lib by adding the path of SMLM_Lib to the root.

-- Run the three drivers will generate the five figures in the paper.
+- Refer \Simulation\README.md to run the scripts.